Water Self-Dissociation is Insensitive to Nanoscale Environments: Abstract

 \section{Abstract}

-Nanoconfinement has been shown to drastically affect the physical properties of water.
-Its effects on reactivity and dissociation, however, remain controversial, despite their importance to understand aqueous chemistry at interfaces, pores, aerosolos or protein cavities, and the growing evidence indicating the acceleration of chemical kinetics in confined environments.
-The dissociation constant $K_w$ in nanospaces has been assessed from experiments and simulations in a few specific cases, leading to dissimilar conclusions.
-Here, using carefully designed ab-initio simulations and data-science tools, we demonstrate, challenging current misconceptions, that the energetics of bulk water dissociation remains unchanged to surprisingly small length-scales including clusters of only a dozen water molecules.
-This is rooted in the fact that most of the free-energy involved in water autoionization comes from breaking the O-H covalent bond, which has a comparable barrier in the bulk liquid or in droplets of nanometer size.
-The subsequent separation of the hydroxide and hydronium species contributes a marginal fraction of the total free-energy, for which reason it turns out that confinement exerts little control on this process.
-The present work provides a definitive and fundamental description of the mechanism and thermodynamics of water dissociation at different scales with broader implications on water's self-ionization at the air-liquid interface and on chemical reactivity under nanoconfinement.
+Nanoconfinement effects on water dissociation and reactivity remain controversial, despite their importance to understand the aqueous chemistry at interfaces, pores, or aerosols.
+The pKw in confined environments has been assessed from experiments and simulations in a few specific cases, leading to dissimilar conclusions.
+Here, with the use of carefully designed \textit{ab-initio} simulations, we demonstrate that the energetics of bulk water dissociation is conserved intact to unexpectedly small length-scales, down to aggregates of only a dozen molecules or pores of widths below 2 nm.
+The reason is that most of the free-energy involved in water autoionization comes from breaking the O-H covalent bond, which has a comparable barrier in the bulk liquid, in a small droplet of nanometer size, or in a nanopore in the absence of strong interfacial interactions.
+Thus, dissociation free-energy profiles in nanoscopic aggregates or in 2D slabs of 1 nm width reproduce the behavior corresponding to the bulk liquid, regardless of whether the corresponding nanophase is delimited by a solid or a gas interface.
+The present work provides a definite and fundamental description of the mechanism and thermodynamics of water dissociation at different scales with broader implications on reactivity and self-ionization at the air-liquid interface.